flynnbr11/schrodingers_catwalk/README.md

 * All offline [figure development](https://github.com/flynnbr11/schrodingers_catwalk/tree/main/figure_development) is made available, so it is possible to reconstruct any figure from the dataset and source code.

 ## Links
-Corresponding to the list of publications.
+Corresponding to the `List of Publications`.

 * Papers
   * [1] The quantum model learning agent was written about in this (accepted) [Nature Physics paper](https://arxiv.org/abs/2002.06169).